-Stock Status

-Year of Most Recent Assessment 2015

-Assessment Runs Presented - Bayesian length based model, trawl survey excluded, M=0.25

-- Bayesian length based model, photo survey excluded, M=0.25

-Reference Points Target: $40\% B_0$

-Soft Limit: $20\% B_0$

-Hard Limit: $10\% B_0$

-Overfishing threshold: $F{40\%B0}$

-Status in relation to Target B{2014} was estimated to be 54% (photo excluded), or 60% (trawl
+Stock Status Year of Most Recent Assessment 2015 Assessment Runs Presented - Bayesian length based model, trawl survey excluded, M=0.25 - Bayesian length based model, photo survey excluded, M=0.25 Reference Points Target: $40\% B_0$ Soft Limit: $20\% B_0$ Hard Limit: $10\% B_0$ Overfishing threshold: $F{40\%B0}$ Status in relation to Target B{2014} was estimated to be 54% (photo excluded), or 60% (trawl excluded) B_0 .

-excluded) B{θ} .
 Very Likely (> 90%) to be at or above the target.

-Status in relation to Limits B{2014} is Very Unlikely (< 10%) to be below the soft or hard

-limits (both models)

-Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring
+Status in relation to Limits B{2014} is Very Unlikely (< 10%) to be below the soft or hard limits (both models) Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring

-Trajectories of and biomass as a proportion of B0 and annual equivalent fishing intensity for SCI 3 (trawl survey excluded, M=0.25).
+Trajectories of biomass as a proportion of B_0 and annual equivalent fishing intensity for SCI 3 (trawl survey excluded, M=0.25).

-Trajectories of and biomass as a proportion of B{θ} and annual equivalent fishing intensity for SCI 3 (photo survey excluded, M=0.25).
+Trajectories of biomass as a proportion of B_0 and annual equivalent fishing intensity for SCI 3 (photo survey excluded, M=0.25).

 Fishery and Stock Trends

-Recent Trend in Biomass or Estimated spawning stock biomass increased to a peak in about
+Estimated spawning stock biomass increased to a peak in

-Proxy 1999, declined to the late 2000s, and has remained relatively stable
+Recent Trend in Biomass or Proxy about 1999, declined to the late 2000s, and has remained

-since this time (both models).
+relatively stable since this time (both models).

-Recent Trend in Fishing Fishing intensity shows a gradually increasing trend since the late
+Recent Trend in Fishing Intensity or Fishing intensity shows a gradually increasing trend since the

-Mortality or Proxy 1990s (both models).
+Proxy late 1990s (both models).

 Other Abundance Indices -

-Trends in Other Relevant
+Trends in Other Relevant Indicators

-Indicators or Variables -
+or Variables -